josmo/drone-k8s-deployment/DOCS.md

 - `container_names` - container(s) name in the deployment to update
 - `namespaces` - namespace(s) (will use default if not set)
 - `docker_image` - new image to assign to container in the deployment, including tag (`drone/drone:latest`)
+- `date_label` - label where the date of the deployment took place.
+Nice to use if using latest to deploy images

 The following is a sample k8s deployment configuration in your `.drone.yml` file: